-Karen Hirsch, President
+Karen Hirsch, Past-President

 Karen joined the VF Board of Directors in 2012 after a family member was diagnosed with GPA/Wegener’s.
 She is interested in driving the change to find the cure and improve lives of those with vasculitis through research.
 Karen has served on the Marketing and Awareness Committees and in 2013 created the annual V-RED Award, which recognizes early diagnosis of vasculitis in our patient community.
 The annual competition seeks nominations from patients honoring the physicians who helped them get diagnosed with vasculitis.

 She also is co-organizer (with fellow board member, Jason Wadler) of the annual Chicago Rally in the Alley which raised over $160,000 in five years.
 The bowling event brings together patients, families, and supporters of the VF to raise awareness of vasculitis and funds for the VF.